NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 - (optionally) Leave tasks with dates in place until they are overdue? [use getOverdueTasks()]

 ## History
-0.0.6 Added subheadings for tags/mentions & headless commands /tsm and /tst 0.0.5 Sort by priority or by #tag or @context/person or content/alphabetical 0.0.4 Added /mat command to reset completed tasks (or to set all open as complete), per request from @JaredOS
+1.0.0 Removing "macOS.minVersion" which is no longer necessary due to transpiling 0.0.6 Added subheadings for tags/mentions & headless commands /tsm and /tst 0.0.5 Sort by priority or by #tag or @context/person or content/alphabetical 0.0.4 Added /mat command to reset completed tasks (or to set all open as complete), per request from @JaredOS